SwedbankPay/swedbank-pay-sdk-mobile-example-merchant/examples/java/README.md

 The sample backend assumes the following HTTP headers to be present in all requests:

-* `x-payex-sample-apikey` - A fixed API key.
+* `x-Swedbank Pay-sample-apikey` - A fixed API key.
 The client applications must store this value securely and include it in all requests.
-* `x-payex-sample-access-token` - an access token identifying the current user / device.
+* `x-Swedbank Pay-sample-access-token` - an access token identifying the current user / device.
 The client applications must store this value securely and include it in all requests.

 ## Data format